 Operation of the Project would not introduce any major new sources of air pollution within the Project Site.
-Emissions estimates for criteria air pollutants from on-site sources are presented in Table IV.A-9 on page IV.A-69 for the Project.
+Emissions estimates for criteria air pollutants from on-site sources are presented in Table IV.A-9 on page IV.A-65.
 The SCAQMD LST mass rate look-up tables were used to evaluate potential localized impacts.
-As shown in Table IV.A-9, localized operational emissions for the Project with implementation of Project Design Feature GHG-PDF-1, which would limit the use of natural gas on the Project Site, would not exceed any of the SCAQMD's daily localized operational thresholds.
-As discussed above, subsequent to the design of the Project, Ordinance No. 187,714 requiring all-electric buildings (except for food preparation uses) was passed by the City.
-As noted in Table IV.A-9, compliance with City Ordinance No. 187,714 in comparison to implementation of Project Design Feature GHG-PDF-1 would further decrease emissions by approximately 1.4 pounds per day of NOx, 1.2 pounds per day of CO, and 0.1 pounds per day of PM10 and PM2.5.
+As shown in Table IV.A-9, on-site operational emissions would not exceed any of the LSTs.
 The Project's on-site operational activities, including generation of criteria pollutants, would not expose sensitive receptors to substantial pollutant concentrations.
-Therefore, localized operational emissions resulting from the Project would result in a less-thansignificant air quality impact.
+Therefore, localized operational emissions resulting from the Project would result in a less-than-significant air quality impact.